mlswg/mls-protocol/draft-ietf-mls-protocol.md

 3. To create a sub-group of an existing group (see {{Sub-group-Branching}}).

 Recovery keys are distinguished from exporter keys in that they have specific use inside the MLS protocol, whereas the use of exporter secrets may be decided by an external application.
+They are thus derived separately to avoid key material reuse resulting from poor exporter key management external to the protocol.

 ## State Authentication Keys

 The main MLS key schedule provides a per-epoch `authentication_secret` which MAY be used for authenticating the current group state.
+As with recovery keys, these are distinguished from exporter keys in that they have specific use affecting the MLS protocol.

+Authentication keys MAY be used to authenticate current or past group members out-of-band.

 # Message Framing